cybersecryan/cybersecryan.github.io/allow-list-algorithm/README.md

 ## Algorithm for updating "allow list" in Python

 ### Project description
-#### Develop an algorithm for updating an allow list based on IP address for users who have access to sensitive medical information.
+#### Develop an algorithm for updating an allow list based on IP address for users who have access to sensitive information, such as medical data at a healthcare facility.

 ### Open the file that contains the allow list
 ```